estifanos4304/alx-pre_course/README.md

-i supposed to edit this thing pull it
+i supposed to edit this thing and pull it